8 Tenets of Good Company Culture—Does Yours Have Them?

 “The more we help people connect with organizations and form lasting relationships with them, the more we believe they’ll be happy,” Kunesh says.

-Ratner points out behavioral studies consistently show a recurring theme: “Two things that always make the top of the list of things that make people happy are interconnectedness and giving to others.
+Ratner points out behavioral studies show a recurring theme: “Two things that always make the top of the list of things that make people happy are connection and giving to others.
 We try to provide both of those things.”

 Tenets of company culture like these, the co-founders say, are extremely beneficial and ultimately keep an organization on track.
 “At any moment, you can get lost in the fray,” Kunesh says.
 Principles help drive decisions.
 “You can say, ‘Is this in line with why we started this?’ and if your answer’s no, that’s a reason to take a moment and reflect on it.”